quietvw/ai_ticket_assistant_openrouter/README.md

 ## 🚀 Installation Guide

-Installing the Cyberin AI Ticket Assistant is simple and takes only a few minutes.
+Installing AI Ticket Assistant is simple and takes only a few minutes.

 ### Prerequisites